Learn. Practice. Perform.

-For example, according to a recent Cahners survey, 58% of buyers report that sales reps are unable to answer their questions adequately.
+For example, according to a Cahners survey, 58% of buyers report that sales reps are unable to answer their questions adequately.

-Are they merely not learning?
+So are sales reps merely not learning?
 Or are they not learning the right things?

 According to IDC, a staggering 90% of selling content is never actually used in selling.
 Worse yet, some studies, including one from MGI Research, have suggested that as much as 70% of the $10 billion invested in mobile enterprise software has been wasted.